 The curriculum is geared for 3rd-5th graders or 6th-12th graders.
 Think about the maximum number of students you want to have in the program at each meeting.

-Create an interest sign-up process such as a google form or paper form where you can start collecting names.
+Create an interest sign-up process such as a google form or paper form where you can start collecting student names.